Skip to main content

 console.log(`Decrypted secret: ${secret}`);

-In v0.1.1, accessCDR() can auto-generate the ephemeral keypair and auto-query globalPubKey / threshold when you omit them.
+accessCDR() auto-generates the ephemeral keypair and auto-queries globalPubKey when you omit them.
+The threshold is derived automatically from the partial-decryption bucket’s DKG round.

 The timeout of the request on the server side is 200 blocks, which is approximately 7 minutes.
 If you’re not able to collect enough partials within this timeout, try another read request.